Protecting the creditor's rights during bankruptcy

 Other types of bankruptcy

 While not as common, Chapter 11 and 13 bankruptcies can also have a substantial impact on creditors.
 These types of bankruptcy proceedings allow a higher degree of participation and oversight by creditors.
 The experienced bankruptcy attorneys of Burke Blue can help guide clients through the creditor side of the process.
-Taking advantage of this opportunity to participate with the help of a Burke Blue lawyer in Panama City or Panama City Beach may help creditors receive a more favorable return of the amounts owed.
+Taking advantage of this opportunity to participate with the help of a Burke Blue lawyer in Panama City, Panama City Beach, or Sandestin may help creditors receive a more favorable return of the amounts owed.

 40 years of providing comprehensive legal services to businesses and individuals throughout northwest Florida